7 Truths About Your Purpose

 And then there was that day I caught on fire.
 That Sunday morning began like any other.
 We were dressing for church when Chris received a call that the Sunday School teacher was ill; as the class director Chris was responsible for securing a substitute.
 Fast forward an hour and a half and I was standing before our class with a boulder-sized lump in my throat, fighting a wave of nausea.
 I was a Bible-knowledge neophyte who quaked with insecurity about answering questions each week.
 “What if I answer incorrectly and they think I’m an idiot,” I cowed, embarrassed by how little I knew of the Bible.
 I stood in to teach that day only because I was an English teacher and had some experience in whipping together a lesson plan (not that I ever threw together a lesson on the fly or anything…;-)).
 As I spoke on generosity that morning – more than a decade ago – I burst into flames.
 My insides combusted, and I discovered my passion in life.
 And no one was more surprised than me.

 If I could do anything for the rest of my wake-ups, I would travel and teach groups of people about God’s character and his faithfulness.
 There is no decadent meal, no shopping experience, no travel itinerary, no spa treatment, no adventure that provides an experience that’s within ten miles of what happens in me when I have the opportunity to share what God has done for me.
-Since that cinder block room, I have had the opportunity to share from Psalm 139 at a water tank dedication in a remote area of Kenya, to write and lead several local Bible studies, to speak at my church on a Sunday morning (watch here), to teach at a women’s conference and church in Germany, to address groups here in Florence, and most recently to crack open my Bible at a homeless shelter in our community this past Monday night.
+Since that cinder block room, I have had the opportunity to share from Psalm 139 at a water tank dedication in a remote area of Kenya, to write and lead several local Bible studies, to speak at my church on a Sunday morning, to teach at a women’s conference and church in Germany, to address groups here in the Pee Dee, and to crack open my Bible at a homeless shelter and in our local jail.
 It’s what I was made to do.

 We all have that thing.
 That thing we disappear into.
 It may sound ridiculously bizarre, but I can stand on stage in front of hundreds of people and feel invisible.
 Less aware of myself and less self-conscious than I am in one-on-one conversations.
 It is purpose – raw and pure, independent of me.